threegold116/Tool-Star-OCT/README.md

 Tool-star is still under development and there are many issues and room for improvement.
 We will continue to update.
 And we also sincerely welcome contributions on this open-source toolkit.
 - [x] Release tiny LLM version (e.g. 0.5B, 1.5B)
-- [ ] Support larger parameter size LLM (e.g. 7B, 32B) ---> 7B is now in testing！will be released soon！
+- [x] Support larger parameter size LLM (e.g. 7B)
-- [ ] Support More Reasoning Tools
+- [ ] Support More Reasoning Tools ---> will released in our future work.

 ## Table of Contents